Compiled by Tony Rigby

 For former students and staff, a celebration of friendships forged,

 but also a threnody - a lamentation on the departure of the college from this magical place."

-Alan visited most areas and took many photographs, which can be viewed by clicking on the links below.
+Alan visited most areas and took many photographs, which can be viewed by clicking on the following link:

 Wakefield Council issued a Press Release stating that the Council's Committee had decided to grant a lease for Bretton Hall to Rushbond plc, and a similar lease for the Bretton Hall Estate to Yorkshire Sculpture Park.